 In addition to directly studying the dwell fatigue mechanism, Zach is also investigating ways to measure material properties using as few experiments as possible.
 By taking advantage of the large number of grains present in individual specimens and the variety in their orientations, it is theoretically possible to calibrate the single-crystal elastic limit with as few as one or two experiments.
 Coupling this with homogenization techniques, a procedure is being developed to allow for the bulk-macroscopic yield hypersurface to be calibrated from the single-crystal properties.
 Finally, by developing a theoretical framework for identifying the energetically preferred variant(s) resulting from a martensitic phase transformation, such as that which takes place during the processing of titanium alloys, strides are being made toward the ability to predict material properties of an as-manufactured component.
 This would allow for increased accuracy in the predictive capability of the computational models being employed to interrogate the efficacy of engineering designs.

 Research funded by: Air Force Research Lab, National Science Foundation, and Army Research Lab

-Collaborators: Rich Becker and JeffLloyd, Army Research Lab; Jun-Sang Park and Jonathan Almer, Argonne National Laboratory; Garrison Hommer, Branden Kappes and Aaron Stebner, Colorado School of Mines
+Collaborators: Adam Pilchak, Eric Payton, and Satish Rao, Air Force Research Lab; Rich Becker and JeffLloyd, Army Research Lab; Jun-Sang Park, Peter Kenesei, and Jonathan Almer, Argonne National Laboratory; Garrison Hommer, Branden Kappes and Aaron Stebner, Colorado School of Mines